For Medical Professionals

-Miami Children’s Hospital is a private, non-profit hospital specializing in neonatal, pediatric and adolescent medicine.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, is a private, non-profit hospital specializing in neonatal, pediatric and adolescent medicine.
 All subspecialties are represented.
 The geographic regions served include the southeastern portion of the United States, the Caribbean Islands as well as the Central and South American Countries.

 The Hospital is accredited by the Joint Commission on Accreditation of Hospitals and the Liaison Committee on Graduate Medical Education.
 It is also a recognized member of the American Hospital Association, the Florida Hospital Association, the South Florida Hospital Association, and the National Association of Children’s Hospitals and Related Institutions, Inc.

-MCH’s founding vision was the creation of a full service pediatric center to provide South Florida with state of the art clinical services, medical research, and a comprehensive teaching program for doctors, nurses and medical specialists.
-Toward this goal, MCH has developed and maintained graduate training programs of the highest academic quality for pediatric residents and fellows as well as psychology interns and fellows.
-The MCH Psychology Internship Program (PIP) offers a pre-doctoral clinical psychology internship program with a focus in the areas of pediatric health psychology and clinical neuropsychology.
+Nicklaus Children's Hospital's founding vision was the creation of a full service pediatric center to provide South Florida with state of the art clinical services, medical research, and a comprehensive teaching program for doctors, nurses and medical specialists.
+Toward this goal, Nicklaus Children's Hospital has developed and maintained graduate training programs of the highest academic quality for pediatric residents and fellows as well as psychology interns and fellows.
+The Nicklaus Children's Hospital Psychology Internship Program (PIP) offers a pre-doctoral clinical psychology internship program with a focus in the areas of pediatric health psychology and clinical neuropsychology.